Walter Lindrum and I: A Unique Trip Down Memory Lane – by Robby Foldvari

 2024

-Robby just watched Walter’s Snooker break in an old film posted on FB, coincidentally it was the same model table as Foldvari’s, an NJ Alcock Billiard Table which Foldvari bought when he was 15 years old.
-Robby’s father, Jeno, had to reconfigure and weld the structural frame of the garage to enable the full size billiard table to fit in.
-Under the tin roof and leaky bricks, Robby would practice for hours at a time, in extreme heat in the summer, and a wet carpet in winter.
+Robby recently watched Walter’s snooker break in an old film posted on Facebook and, coincidentally, it was on the same model table as Foldvari’s—an NJ Alcock billiard table, which Foldvari had purchased when he was 15 years old.
+Robby’s father, Jeno, had to reconfigure and weld the structural frame of the garage to accommodate the full-size billiard table.
+Under the tin roof and between leaky brick walls, Robby would practice for hours at a time—enduring extreme heat in the summer and a damp, wet carpet in the winter.

 Summary

-Throughout his career, Robby continues to perform exhibitions and public speaking in varied settings, using his communication skills and entertaining manner when hosting functions.
-These skills have been developed by being involved with all demographics within his journey, including working as a young accountant for BHP, teaching, countless international media appearances, and worldwide television commentary, while competing and performing in dozens of countries worldwide.
+Throughout his career, Robby has continued to perform exhibitions and deliver public speeches in various settings, showcasing his communication skills and entertaining manner when hosting functions.
+He has honed these skills through diverse experiences, including working as a young accountant for BHP, teaching, making countless international media appearances, providing worldwide television commentary, and competing and performing in dozens of countries around the globe.